open-intelligence/OpenI-Octopus/README.md

 For better performance, OPENI supports fine-grained topology-aware job placement that can request for the GPU with a specific location (e.g., under the same PCI-E switch).

 OPENI embraces a [microservices](https://en.wikipedia.org/wiki/Microservices) architecture: every component runs in a container.
-The system leverages [Kubernetes](https://kubernetes.io/) to deploy and manage static components in the system.
+The system leverages [Kubernetes](https://kubernetes.io/) to deploy and manage system service.
-The more dynamic deep learning jobs are scheduled and managed by [Hadoop](http://hadoop.apache.org/) YARN with our [GPU enhancement](https://issues.apache.org/jira/browse/YARN-7481).
+The latest version of OPENI,the scheduling engine of more dynamic deep learning jobs also uses Kubernetes, which enables system services and deep learning jobs to be scheduled and managed using Kubernetes.
-The training data and training results are stored in Hadoop HDFS.
+The storage of training data and results can be customized according to platform/equipment requirements.
+Jobs logs are collected by [Filebeat](https://www.elastic.co/cn/products/beats/filebeat) and stored in [Elasticsearch](https://www.elastic.co/cn/products/elasticsearch) cluster.

 ## An Open AI Platform for R&D and Education